EmreDay1/collab.nvim/README.md

 If you want to contribute to the plugin please contact me @ emreday01@gmail.com or send in a pull request

-# INFO: DEAR VISITOR, DEVELOPMENT WILL RESUME ON JUNE 29
+# INFO: DEAR VISITOR, DEVELOPMENT WILL RESUME ON AUGUST 1